medialab/minet/docs/cli.md

   --validate                            Just validate the given scraper then exit.
   --total TOTAL                         Total number of items to process.
 Necessary if you want to display a finite progress indicator.
   -o OUTPUT, --output OUTPUT            Path to the output file.
 By default, the results will be printed to stdout.
+  --rcfile RCFILE                       Custom path to a minet configuration file.
+  -h, --help                            show this help message and exit

 examples: